 Speaking of headsets.
 This is the worst part of any bike build project due to the number of different standards out there!

 Even sticking with the same general design – say, tapered – there are loads of non-interchangeable standards.
 Internal, external, integrated, integral.

 Unless you’re really strapped for cash, we’d always recommend being prepared to buy a new headset with any new frame.
+Although, some frames come with headsets included, as brands know it’s a minefield to get the right one.
 Research the new frame’s headset type and/or contact your chosen retailer to find out what headset to get.

 We certainly wouldn’t base any frame choice around what your existing headset is.
 It’s not worth it.
 If you have a really expensive existing headset – bung it on eBay and flog it.

 This is a bit like the headset problem above but not quite as bad.
 There are two main types of bottom bracket: threaded or press-fit.